 Really the only con when it comes to this substrate is that will make the water slightly cloudy for a few hours when you first add it in.

-If you need some substrate for your planted aquarium that is rich in nutrients, this one definitely makes for a great option.
+If you are looking for the best shrimp substrate for your planted aquarium that is rich in nutrients, this one definitely makes for a great option.
 It’s also a great option if you plan on having lots of fish in your planted aquarium.

 5. Fluval Plant and Shrimp Stratum